-Want to promote your business locally?
-Whether you’re reopening your doors, offering a local delivery service, or operate in a fixed local area, these quick and easy wins will ensure people in your vicinity know about your business.
+Want to promote your small business locally?
+Whether you welcome customers on to your premise, offer a local delivery service, or operate out and about in a fixed local area, adding these quick and easy wins to your marketing strategy will help ensure people in your vicinity know about your business.

 1. Make sure your website is mobile friendly

 Mobile internet traffic now makes up over half of global online traffic, so your local business website needs to look good on mobile.

-This becomes even more important if you’re the kind of business that people look for when they’re on the move – a bar or restaurant, for example.
+This becomes even more important if you’re the kind of local business that people look for when they’re on the move – a bar or restaurant, for example.

 If you don’t already have a website that looks good on mobile, you can use GoDaddy’s Website Builder to get one quickly and easily.

 2. Get on Google My Business

 Google My Business is like a social network for local businesses.
 It’s a crucial part of small business marketing and, if you’re not on there, you’re missing out.

 Why?
 Because the information displayed on Google Maps is drawn from Google My Business, so it’s an important way to get your business found by people in your area.
 (If you’re using GoDaddy Websites + Marketing it’s even easier to create your Google My Business page, just follow this guide.)

 You can find out more about the importance of Google My Business in this guide.

 Important note: It’s vital that the details of your business’s name, address and telephone number are exactly the same everywhere they appear on the web.
 This includes your website, your Google My Business page and any other social networks or directories your business is on.
 This is because search engines use this information to identify your business and its location to help them decide when it should be shown to users in search results.

 4. Get on other business-related social networks